cshum/imagor/README.md

 - **Custom value**: Set to a specific number of threads for fine-tuned control.

 For high-traffic deployments, it's generally better to scale horizontally (more imagor instances) rather than increasing `VIPS_CONCURRENCY`.

+libvips also has a built-in operation cache (`VIPS_MAX_CACHE_MEM`, `VIPS_MAX_CACHE_SIZE`, `VIPS_MAX_CACHE_FILES`) that reuses recently computed operations.
+For imagor's typical workload, each request processes a different source image so this cache rarely gets hits — the defaults (0 = disabled) are appropriate.
+See [libvips documentation](https://github.com/libvips/libvips/issues/1585) for details.

 ### POST Upload Endpoint